jdjakub/phd-thesis/ch-background.md

 \begin{figure}
 \centering
 \includegraphics[width=\linewidth]{thinglab.png}
-\caption[ThingLab screeenshot.]{ThingLab could be used to explore constraint-based simulations such as electrical circuits, but could also leverage Smalltalk to create new objects and constraints that could be graphically specified and instantiated.}
+\caption[ThingLab screenshot.]{ThingLab could be used to explore constraint-based simulations such as electrical circuits, but could also leverage Smalltalk to create new objects and constraints that could be graphically specified and instantiated.}
 \label{fig:thinglab}
 \end{figure}